keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 # Non Fungible Token Drop

 ## Introduction
-In this tutorial, you will learn how to create an NFT Drop.
-This will allow you to onboard users using a simple Web2 style link.
-Alternatively, if the user has a wallet already, the assets can be sent there instead.
+In this tutorial, you will learn how to create a non-fungible token drop from scratch.
+By allowing you to send an NFT using a simple Web2 style link, an NFT drop is great for onboarding both new and existing users.
+An excellent use case can be offering exclusive POAPs to your community members for attending your event.

-In the NFT drop, the assets consist of $NEAR and an NFT.

 <p align="center"> <img src={require("/static/img/docs/basic-tutorials/nft/collectibles-claimed2.png").default} alt="MyNearWallet claim" width="65%"/> </p>